kaedroho/django-modelsearch/docs/backends.md

 ## `AUTO_UPDATE`

-By default, Wagtail will automatically keep all indexes up to date.
-This could impact performance when editing content, especially if your index is hosted on an external service.
+By default, Django Modelsearch will automatically keep all indexes up to date.
+This could impact peformance as each save will trigger the indexing to occur.

-The `AUTO_UPDATE` setting allows you to disable this on a per-index basis:
+The `AUTO_UPDATE` setting allows you to disable this for the backend:

 ```python
 MODELSEARCH_BACKENDS = {